Invest in Leadership Development Programs – for Yourself and Your Team

 Expand your communication methods

 Leaders who achieve the best results are actively engaged with their teams and provide assistance to employees as needed.
 There’s certainly a balance to be struck between being an engaging leader and being overbearing or micromanaging.
-It’s important to allow your direct reports to come to you with their questions while also maintaining their ability to be independently productive.
-Ask your team how they would like to be communicated with, and what technologies they think would make you more productive as a team.
+It’s important to allow your direct reports to feel comfortable coming to you with their questions while also maintaining their ability to be independently productive.
+Ask your team how they would like to be communicated with and what technologies they think would make you more productive as a team.

 Don’t be surprised if your team’s preference is not to use email.
-With remote teams becoming the new ‘normal,” consider implementing a digital chat tool like Slack, Google Hangouts Chat, or Microsoft Teams to help be more available to answer questions from employees.
+With remote teams now more common than ever, consider implementing a digital chat tool like Slack, Google Chat, or Microsoft Teams (if you have not already) to help be more available to answer questions from employees.
 Using communication technology to aid your ability to provide support to your team can reduce the turnaround time it might otherwise take for employees to overcome obstacles, thereby improving their efficiency and maximizing productivity.
+Talk about the best way to use these just-in-time communications — what your expectations as a team are for response time and how to clearly indicate when you are away, on a break, or in an important meeting.
+(Many have built-in features for communicating when you/your team is busy, but be sure you discuss how flexible you are or your team's preferences for how you will respond to messages.)

-If you do choose to implement a new communication tool, continue to have regular one-on-one meetings with employees to discuss growth, current challenges, and ideas as a way to maintain regular communication in addition to answering questions.
-It’s best to also include face-to-face interactions when possible, such as a team retreat or annual meeting.
+If you do not implement a new communication tool, continue to have regular one-on-one meetings with employees to discuss growth, current challenges, and ideas as a way to maintain regular communication in addition to answering questions.

 Embrace new tools to help with engagement and workforce management